spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/create-cluster.md

   - Enable network overlay on your Edge cluster.
 Network overlay can only be enabled during cluster creation.
 For more information about network overlay, refer to [Enable Overlay Network](../../networking/vxlan-overlay.md).

+- If you configure an [Agent Mode](../../../../deployment-modes/agent-mode/agent-mode.md) local cluster to use Network Time Protocol (NTP) servers, you must have `systemd-timesyncd` installed and enabled on your host.

 ## Create Local Cluster

-1. Log into Local UI by visiting the 5080 port of your Edge device's IP address or domain name.
+1. Log in to Local UI by visiting the 5080 port of your Edge device's IP address or domain name.
 For more information, refer to [Access Local UI](../host-management/access-console.md).

 2. From the left **Main Menu**, click **Cluster**.